Introduction to Audience Metrics

 The Projected Adult Population represents the number of online adults in the U.S. who have the attribute(s) contained in your audience definition.
 It is there to help you size the audience to the total online adult population and goes beyond the devices that Resonate measures directly.

-Addressable is the number of modeled Resonate IDs we've seen from our behavioral data stream over the last 90 days (30 days for a Tag audience).
-It’s the number of IDs maintained by Resonate where we model over 13,000 attributes on an individual basis.
+Addressable reflects the number Resonate profiles that match your audience definition.
+It’s the number of IDs maintained by Resonate where we model over 14,000 attributes on an individual basis.
 Addressable is the number of devices Resonate ascribes to your audience definition.
 The Addressable number will fluctuate since our predictions and models update nightly.

 Understanding Audience Metrics